antoinetteajones/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+React Context solves the problem of props drilling.
+It allows you to share props or state with an indirect child or parent.
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
-Why is the store known as a 'single source of truth' in a redux application?
+Why is the store known as a 'single source of truth' in a redux application? actions are a source of information for the store. reducers are the only way to change state in Redux. the store holds the state for redux. redux is know as the single source of truth because The state of your whole application is stored in an object tree within a single store.
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+Application state is the "global" state that all components in the component tree can access, through cursors.
+Component local state is state that is local to a single component and cannot be seen outside of this component.
+You would use application state if more than one unrelated components need to use the same state
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+Thunk allows us to have action creators that return a function instead of an action and dispatch an action only in certain cases.
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+I'm not sure, I'm still trying to wrap my head around everything.
 ## Project Set Up

 Follow these steps to set up your project: